cartogram/rnd-summit-web-workshop/Step 1: Setting up.md

 `yarn create shopify app`

 Notice, every part of this command has a space between it.
-Before run this, lets add the `--help` flag so we can see what sort of options we can pass to this command.
+Before running this, lets add the `--help` flag so we can see what sort of options we can pass to this command.

 `yarn create shopify app --help`